ProteinsWebTeam/pfam-docs/docs/clan-set.rst

 Proteomes
 =========

 A list of the reference proteomes matched by any Pfam entry belonging to the clan/set is displayed in this tab.
-Each item in this list shows the Proteome ID (which is a link to the Proteome page in InterPro), the name of the species carrying this proteome and the number of proteins in this proteome that match the entry.
-From the **Actions** column, users can also see a list of these proteins by clicking the first icon (**View matching proteins**), download the data in different formats or **View proteome information**.
+For each item in this list the Proteome ID (which is a link to the Proteome page in InterPro), the name of the species carrying this proteome and the number of proteins in this proteome that match the entry are displayed.
+From the **Actions** column, users can also access a list of these proteins by clicking the first icon (**View matching proteins**), download the data in different formats or **View proteome information**.

 .. figure:: images/clproteomes.png